valincius/RemoteMediatr/README.md

 forecasts = await Mediator.Send<WeatherForecastQuery, IEnumerable<WeatherForecast>>(new WeatherForecastQuery());
 ```

+This allows us to skip the controller all together.

 ## Setup
 There are no NuGet packages available yet, I will create them if this gets any traction.
 1. Add library references